 To ensure we have time to provide the right level of support to each deaf child or young person attending the event, and that we can offer opportunities to as many deaf children and young people across the UK as possible, especially those who have limited opportunities to meet other deaf children and young people we do not operate a first-come, first served booking policy.

-Parents or carers of children who have attended previous summer residential events should still send us an application form and can be assured that we will review every form we receive and consider every child for a place this summer.
+Parents or carers of children who have attended previous summer residential events should still send us an application form and can be assured that we will review every form we receive and consider every child for a place.